Cursor Tri-Sync

 FAQs (Frequently Asked Questions):

-Select the cursor icon in the tool tray or press the space bar.
+Select the cursor icon in the tool tray.

 What does the dead zone do?

-In Variable Mode, the dead zone at the center of the canvas stops camera movement.
+The dead zone at the center of the video canvas window stops camera movement.

 How do I switch between pan and tilt mode and zoom mode?